OC logo

 Caution for students

 Only use an AI-tool if your instructor authorizes its use.
-Only use generative AI in the way your instructor permits and understand how to cite and acknowledge its use.

 For Olympic College students, individual instructors determine if there are appropriate uses for AI tools in an assignment.
 Unauthorized assistance is a violation of the Student Conduct Code.